AvanAvi/AvanAvi/README.md

-# Hi there! 👋 AvanAvi this side...
+# Hi there! 👋 AvanAvi here...

-🔭 Working on Finance Optimization: Seeking that sweet spot where risk and reward dance harmoniously.
-Portfolio Optimization is my current puzzle to solve!

-🌱 Quantum Computing: Diving into the world of Quantum Annealing.
-Unlocking the potential of qubits and entanglement for mind-boggling problem-solving.
-The future is quantum, my friends!

-👯 Collaboration Calls: Calling all brilliant minds!
-Let's join forces to create something extraordinary.
-Together, we can push the boundaries of technology and leave a lasting impact.

-🤔 Seeking Guidance: In the vast sea of knowledge, I find myself in need of direction.
-Help me unravel the mysteries and conquer the unknown.
-Let's navigate this intellectual journey together!
+🔭 Currently Crafting: 🚀📜  I've shifted gears from quantum computing and financial optimization to the fascinating world of smart contracts.
+I'm currently immersing myself in creating industrial-scale and real-world smart contracts on Algorand, with an eventual goal of achieving a touch of formalism.

+🌱 New Obsession: 🔗🌐 Blockchain!
+I've traded my qubits for blocks and chains.
+I'm now diving deep into the world of decentralized ledgers, exploring how they can revolutionize the way we think about digital trust and transactions.

+👯 Call for Collaboration: 🤝💡 Let's merge our brilliant minds!
+Coders, strategists, digital dreamers – I'm ready to collaborate.

+🤔 Seeking Wisdom: 🧭📚 Your experiences and guidance are my compass in this digital journey.
+Let's explore new horizons together!

-📫 Reach me at avanishere@tutamail.com.
-I'll respond within a week.
-Let's connect and embark on intellectual adventures that ignite innovation!
+📫 Connect with me at avanishere@tutamail.com.
+My inbox might be a maze, but I'll find my way to your message within a week.
+Let's start a dialogue that could lead to the next big tech breakthrough!

+## About Me 💻

+Name: Avan Avi

+Education:
+- 🎓 Master of Science In Informatics
+- 🎓 Bachelor of Technology in Computer Science and Engineering

+Fields_of_interests:
+- 💻 Distributed Computing
+- 🛠️ System Design
+- 🔗 Blockchain
+- 🧰 DevOps

+Currently_learning:
+- 📜 Smart Contracts on Algorand

+Special Focus:
+- 🦀 Rust
+- 🐍 Python
+- ⚙️ Backend Development

 <br>
 <br>